drsjb80/REplican/README.md

 Once a URL is accepted, it is added to the list to be examined or saved.

-The --PathExamine, --PathIgnore, --MIMEExamine, and --MIMEIgnore control whether a given document is searched for links to other documents and objects to be saved.
+The --PathExamine, --PathIgnore, --MIMEExamine, and --MIMEIgnore arguments control whether a given document is searched for links to other documents and objects to be saved.

 The --PathSave, --PathRefuse, --MIMESave, and --MIMERefuse regular